 In addition to Introduction to Logic and General Philosophy, first year Philosophy students also study a set text.
 For PPE, PPL, and PML students, this is Mill's Utilitarianism, studied for what is called the Moral Philosophy component of the first year course.
-There are no prescribed topics, but we will be looking at four: Theories of Well-Being, Act- vs. Rule-Utilitarianism, Rights, and Integrity and Alienation.
-You will have a mixture of classes and tutorials on the first two topics in Michaelmas.
+You will have tutorials on this component of the course in Michaelmas and/or Hilary.
 There are also weekly Faculty lectures in Michaelmas for Moral Philosophy, usually on Fridays.
-We will have classes and tutorials on the other two topics the following term, Hilary.